techdivision/import-docs/pages/02.getting-started/03.configuration/docs.38.md

 }
 ```

 !
-This is **ONLY** possible, if the extension library uses the **SAME** Composer autoloader as M2IF - Simple Console Tool does.
-By implication, if you're using the PHAR version of M2IF, **MUST** use the `additional-vendor-dirs` directive!!!!
+This is **ONLY** possible, if the extension library uses the **SAME** Composer autoloader as Pacemaker - Community Console Tool does.
+By implication, if you're using the PHAR version of Pacemaker Community, **MUST** use the `additional-vendor-dirs` directive!!!!

 ##### Additional Vendor Directories

-Assuming, that the M2IF - Simple Console Tool PHAR archive will be used, it is necessary, that the Composer class loader of the additional library vendor directory will be added by a snippet, e. g. `<custom-configuration-dir>/additional-vendor-dirs`, which contains the following content
+Assuming, that the Pacemaker - Community Console Tool PHAR archive will be used, it is necessary, that the Composer class loader of the additional library vendor directory will be added by a snippet, e. g. `<custom-configuration-dir>/additional-vendor-dirs`, which contains the following content

 ```json
 {